GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-workflows/README.md

 ```

 Grant the `pubsub.publisher` role to the Cloud Storage service account.
 This is
-needed for the Eventarc GCS trigger:
+needed for the Eventarc Cloud Storage trigger:

 ```sh
 SERVICE_ACCOUNT="$(gsutil kms serviceaccount -p ${PROJECT_NUMBER})"